 Key points made by Holden

-- If a cause is on the Open Philanthropy Project’s list, that’s an extra reason to seek a job in that area.
+- If a cause is on Open Philanthropy’s list, that’s an extra reason to seek a job in that area.

 - However, if a cause isn’t on the list, it may still be promising, especially if you have good personal fit with the area.
 Personal fit may often overwhelm considerations about the general effectiveness of a cause.